Ph.D. Folklore/Scandinavian Studies, University of Wisconsin-Madison, 2014

 Upper Peninsula Folklore

 Dr. Hilary-Joy Virtanen is Assistant Professor of Finnish & Nordic Studies at Finlandia University.
-She is an anthropologically-trained folklorist specializing in Nordic and Upper Midwestern (USA) cultural practices, including festivals, traditional arts, oral genres, music, folk dance, ethnic and national dress, and heritage language maintenance.
+She is an ethnologist specializing in Nordic and Upper Midwestern (USA) cultural practices, including festivals, traditional arts, oral genres, music, folk dance, ethnic and national dress, and heritage language maintenance.
 Historical moments that interest her include 19th century national romanticism, particularly in Finland, as well as 1905-1920, a period when American worker culture developed certain hallmarks during intense labor unrest and the entrance of the United States into World War I. This historical period is reflected in the present in existent labor music and laborlore (especially songs associated with the Industrial Workers of the World) and through monuments and museums documenting industrial heritage and the lives of workers.
 Her research in the iron and copper mining regions of the Upper Midwest and the industrial city of Tampere, Finland are related through Finnish American migration and certain similar historical developments in each place.

 Areas of Interest / Speciality